0z0nee/ngl/doc/learn/[08] Meta.md

 ## [8.2] Reflection

-ngl:meta is used to manipulate an concrete identifier as a concept
+ngl:meta is used to manipulate a concrete identifier as a concept.

 ```
 ngl meta